MafioP/BMW_OBD_Pi/README.md

 # BMW_Pi

-<p>A basic application to communicate and read values from the car´s engine and display in a small Raspberry Pi powered screen.</p>
+<p>A simple application to communicate and read values from the car´s engine and display in a small Raspberry Pi powered screen.</p>

 Values that can be read: